php-dev-br/laravel-doc-pt-br/mail.md

     composer require wildbit/swiftmailer-postmark

-Next, install Guzzle and set the `default` option in your `config/mail.php` configuration file to `postmark`.
+Next, install Guzzle and set the `driver` option in your `config/mail.php` configuration file to `postmark`.
 Finally, verify that your `config/services.php` configuration file contains the following options:

     'postmark' => [
         'token' => 'your-postmark-token',